Skew characteristic polynomial of graphs and embedded graphs: Introduction

-Graphs embedded in two-dimensional surfaces do not span a Hopf algebra, which does not allow one to define their skew characteristic polynomial directly.
-However, a construction due to A.~Bouchet associates to an embedded graph its delta-matroid, and delta-matroids span a Hopf algebra.
-Since nondegeneracy can be naturally defined for embedded graphs and depends only on its delta-matroid, skew characteristic polynomial admits natural extension to delta-matroids, whence to embedded graphs.
-We show that skew characteristic polynomial of embedded graphs satisfies $4$-term relations for them and determines thus a finite type knot invariant.
+Graphs embedded in two-dimensional surfaces do not span a~Hopf algebra, which does not allow one to define their skew characteristic polynomial directly.
+However, a~construction due to A.~Bouchet associates to an embedded graph its delta-matroid, and delta-matroids span a~Hopf algebra.
+Since non-degeneracy can be naturally defined for embedded graphs and depends only on its delta-matroid, the skew characteristic polynomial admits a natural extension to delta-matroids, whence to embedded graphs.
+We show that the skew characteristic polynomial of embedded graphs satisfies $4$-term relations for them and determines thus a~finite type link invariant.

 Everywhere in the paper the ground field is~$\C$, the field of complex numbers, if otherwise is not stated explicitly.

 The paper is organized as follows.
 In Sec.~\ref{s1}, we give the definition of skew characteristic polynomial for chord diagrams and graphs.
 In Sec.~\ref{s2}, we recall the definitions of $4$-term relations for chord diagrams and graphs and show that the skew characteristic polynomial satisfies these $4$-term relations determining thus a finite type knot invariant.